longwalter/RecRoom-Store-JSON/README.md

 # Rec-Room-Store-JSON

+##What IS in the file
-A JSON containing all (hopefully) of the items in the Rec Room Item Shop
+* All purchasable items in the Rec Room Item Shop and their prices

+##Whats NOT in the file
+* All items that CANNOT be bought using Tokens